Interested in starting a new Student Organization at Calvin? The guidelines and procedures on this page will help you get started.

 - Complete the new charter form.
 See tips below for how to write your charter.

-- Complete the student organization leader commitment form.
+- Complete the student organization leader commitment form (every person on next year's leadership team needs to submit this form).

-- Have your advisor complete the advisor consent form.
+- Have your advisor read the Advisor Handbook and complete the advisor consent form.

 - Create a justified budget request.

-- Turn in membership list to the Campus Involvement and Leadership office.
+- Turn in membership list to the Campus Involvement and Leadership Office and complete the forms above by April 10, 2019 at 12:00 PM (noon).

 - The charter will go before the Student Life Committee for review and voting.
 They may require changes in your charter.
-You must wait for approval by the Student Life Committee before your organization can formally begin.
+You must wait for approval by the Student Life Committee before your organization can formally be up for consideration.
+If approved, then your charter will be brought to the Student Org Council and they will vote if you receive a charter or not.

 Tips on how to write your charter